Mexican Eggs Benedict

 - Fill a medium-sized pot halfway with water and add the vinegar.
 When it comes to a boil, reduce the heat to medium-low and crack the eggs into the water.
 Poach for 3-4 minutes then remove with a slotted spoon.4 large eggs, 1 teaspoon vinegar

 - While you are waiting for the water to boil, make the hollandaise.
 Turn on a small element to high heat.
 Place the egg yolks into a small frying pan (not on the heat!) and add the water.
 Hold the pan a few inches above the heat while whisking constantly.
 After about 1 minute the yolks will be frothy and start to thicken.
-Add the butter or ghee and, continuing to hold the pan above the heat, whisk until the hollandaise is thick, about 1 minute more.
-Whisk in the pureed chipotle peppers and lime juice and season to taste with sea salt.2 egg yolks, 2 tablespoons water, 2 tablespoons butter or ghee, 1 teaspoon chipotle peppers in adobo sauce, Juice from ¼ lime
+Add the butter and, continuing to hold the pan above the heat, whisk until the hollandaise is thick, about 1 minute more.
+Whisk in the pureed chipotle peppers and lime juice and season to taste with sea salt.2 egg yolks, 2 tablespoons water, 2 tablespoons butter, 1 teaspoon chipotle peppers in adobo sauce, Juice from ¼ lime

 - Place 2 sweet potato rounds on each plate then top with a tomato half, some guacamole, a poached egg, and some chipotle hollandaise.
 Add any of all of the optional toppings and serve immediately.Red onion, black pepper, cilantro, lime, paprika